-Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Portable and mobile RF communications Equipment should be used no closer to any part of the Model EM3 series AEM Monitor and accessories, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance Conducted RF 3 Vrms 3 Vrms $d = 1.2 \sqrt{P} 80 \text{ MHz}$ to 800 MHz IEC 61000-4-6 15kHz to 80 MHz 150kHz to 80 MHz $d = 1.2 \sqrt{P} 80 \text{ MHz}$ to 800 MHz Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz 3 V/m 80 MHz to 2.5 GHz $d = 2.3 \sqrt{P} 800 \text{ MHz to } 2.5 \text{ GHz}$ Where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
-Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey ^a , should be less than the compliance level in each frequency range. ^b Interference may occur in the vicinity of equipment marked with the following symbol.
+Immunity test IEC 60601 test Compliance that it is used in such an environment.
+Electromagnetic environment - guidance Portable and mobile RF communications Equipment should be used no closer t any part of the Model EM3 series AEM Monitor and accessories, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance d = 1.2 \sqrt{P} 80 MHz to 800 MHz Conducted RF IEC 61000-4-6 3 Vrms 15kHz to 80 MHz 3 Vrms 150kHz to 80 MHz d = 1.2 \sqrt{P} 80 MHz to 800 MHz Radiated RF IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz 3 V/m 80 MHz to 2.5 GHz d = 2.3 √P 800 MHz to 2.5 GHz 120 01000-4-3 Where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
+Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey ^a , should be less than the compliance level in each frequency range. ^b Interference may occur in the vicinity of equipment marked with the followin symbol. $\left(\left(\left(\begin{smallmatrix}\bullet\\\bullet\end{smallmatrix}\right)\right)\right)$